Game Breakers in the Pokémon series. As the series has been going for well over a decade, it has a lot.

 While Garchomp is mentioned above, it really deserves an entry to itself - it's easily one of the most powerful non-legendary Pokémon ever created.
 It possesses an excellent Attack, one of the best possible offensive typings in the gamenote before Generation 6, there were only three Pokémon (Bronzong with the ability Levitate, Shedinja, and Skarmory) who could resist both the Dragon and Ground type attacks Garchomp gets a STAB-boost for, all of which are weak to Fire attacks Garchomp can also use, very good Speed, and more bulk than Swampert (a defensive Pokémon).
 The flagship Garchomp set contained the Yache Berry, which cut the effectiveness of Ice-type attacks, Garchomp's only major weakness.
 This allowed it to get a Swords Dance off and guaranteed one or two KOs before Garchomp goes down.
 An even more hated version was BrightPowder-Chomp which, combined with the Sand Veil abilitynote opponent accuracy is cut to 80% in a sandstorm, ever-present in this generation, and Brightpowder subtracts an additional 10% meant that with just Tyranitar in your team, attacks hit him a maximum of 72% - which you could happily abuse with Substitute until you dodge an attack, Swords Dance, and sweep.
 This is all made even easier because Garchomp can switch-in and force out most Pokémon because of how impossibly threatening it was.

 Palkia.
-Extremely powerful STABs, capable of running a mixed set, only two weaknesses (Dragon and Fairy), wreaks havoc if used with Kyogre.
+Extremely powerful STABs, capable of running a mixed set, only one weakness (Dragon), wreaks havoc if used with Kyogre.
 Only three Pokémon note Empoleon, Shedinja, and Ferrothorn can resist both of its STABs, only the last of which is used at all in Uber play.
 It can even check Kyogre with its double resistance to Water-type attacks.
 Blissey?
 Palkia used Aqua Tail.
 Groudon's Drought?
 Won't live that long with an average (by Legendary standards) Special Defense.
+Ferrothorn?
+Palkia used Aura Sphere.
 Shedinja?
 Plenty of options to take down the little husk.

 Dialga.
 It's for a reason why he's almost always a top 5.
 Awesome typing that resists Stealth Rock and is immune to Toxic and Toxic Spikes, awesome movepool, and it even learns Stealth Rock and receives a very great stats spread offensively and defensively.
 This thing is basically a Droughtless Groudon with Dragon typing.